-Call-protected specified pools: specified pools of mortgage-backed securities where provisions limiting an investor's ability to redeem the security before its maturity date may exist.
 This information discusses general market activity, industry or sector trends, or other broad-based economic, market or political conditions and should not be construed as research or investment advice.
-This material has been prepared by Goldman Sachs Asset Management and is not financial research nor a product of Goldman Sachs Global Investment Research (GIR).
-It was not prepared in compliance with applicable provisions of law designed to promote the independence of financial analysis and is not subject to a prohibition on trading following the distribution of financial research.
+This material has been prepared by Goldman Sachs Asset Management and is not a product of Goldman Sachs Global Investment Research.
 The views and opinions expressed may differ from those of Goldman Sachs Global Investment Research or other departments or divisions of Goldman Sachs and its affiliates.
 Investors are urged to consult with their financial advisors before buying or selling any securities.
 This information may not be current and Goldman Sachs Asset Management has no obligation to provide any updates or changes.